Discovery Labs

 Tide Pool Treasures (Grades K, 1)

-Students explore the world of tide pools and learn how tide pool creatures find food, protect themselves and move in this dynamic habitat.
+Students explore the world of tide pools and learn how tide pool creatures find food, protect themselves, and move in this dynamic habitat.
+Live animal touch included.

 NGSS Alignment: